The 25 Most Flattering Haircuts for Oval Faces

 19. Feathered Shag

-Meet the modern day take on the iconic Farrah Fawcett cut.
+Meet the modern day take on the iconic Farrah Fawcett cut that was all the rage on TikTok in 2021.
 With a side-swept bang (that’s easy to grow out) and feathered layers throughout, the biggest difference in the two styles lies in the texture—which is beachier and looser now, less curled and perfectly coiffed as it once was.

 20. Shaggy Lob